pournimaghude/CDS/Basic/ReadMe.md

 #### 4. What is an internal table and why do we use it?
 - An internal table is a collection of structures used to store multiple records in memory.
 - It is similar to an Excel sheet with multiple rows, and we use loops to access each row.

+#### 5. What is the difference between a structure and an internal table?
+- A structure contains multiple fields but holds only one record at a time.
+- An internal table contains multiple records of the same structure.
+- We don’t need a loop to access a structure, but we need a loop to process an internal table.

+### Exercise
+#### Step 1️⃣ Create a structure type for Material
+''' *TYPES: BEGIN OF ty_material,
+         matnr TYPE matnr,
+         mtart TYPE mtart,
+         erdat TYPE erdat,
+       END OF ty_material.